skphy/ConformerSearch/README.md

 # ConformerSearch
-find conformers of atomic systems
+Find conformers of atomic systems based on the smiles representation of molecule.

-just a collection of py scripts
+This is just a starting, where I am collecting relevant information in the form of py scripts from elsewhere and trying to find the conformers.